 Let’s Get Your Squad Goals Started

-In Plan Your Year With Trello one of the first lists is Squad Goals.
+In the Strategic Planning Board (part of Manage Your Business With Trello) one of the first lists is Squad Goals.
 In this list, I walk through the main areas that I use to make connections, to help you develop your own plan to get out there and build your own squad.
 Join me in using Trello to build your Squad Goals and more, HERE.

 Not ready to have a plan that guides you ALL year long and beyond?
 That’s ok.
 I still want to encourage you to make your own Squad goals, grab this spreadsheet to help you get started creating your own.